Skip to content

 Example of how to override the navigation drawer styling in Dashboard 2.0Example of how to override the "navigation drawer" styling in Dashboard 2.0

-By default, the side navigation drawer that lists all of the pages in your Dashboard is styled in accordance with the "Navigation" colour in your Theme.
+By default, the side navigation drawer that lists all of the pages in your Dashboard is styled in accordance with the "Header" colour in your Theme.
 This means that its background-color will match the header of the Dashboard too.
 If you'd like to override this, you can do so by using the .v-navigation-drawer class:

 css